Does Stripe Rust Follow the "Puccinia Pathway" to Manitoba?

 Photos by: Dr. Brent McCallum, Agriculture and Agri-Food Canada

-During the growing season, several crops of urediniospores can be reproduced and can continue to infect.
+During the growing season, several crops of uredospores can be reproduced and continue to infect newly emerged leaves.
 Consequently, severe infections can progress from the middle to upper parts of the plant canopy resulting in yield reductions.

-A single stripe rust infection on the leaf can take out the whole leaf without the need for another dew period, because it can grow internally, which is different than leaf or stem rust.
-Grain yield reduction is caused by the loss of green leaf area, affecting photosynthesis and grain fill.
+A single stripe rust infection on the leaf can take out the whole leaf without the need for another dew period.
+The fungus can grow within the leaves, unlike leaf or stem rust.
+Grain yield reduction is caused by the loss of photosynthetic green leaf area.

 There are three main control methods: